lsund/maximum-flow/readme.md

 `A` is the integer of the first vertex of this edge, `B` is the integer of the second vertex of this edge and `U` is the capacity of this edge.
 Examples of these files are stored in `sample_data`

+[1] Combinatorial Optimization Theory and Algorithms Second Edition, Bernhard Korte, Jens Vygen, 2002, p 163-168.

+[2] The Pseudoflow Algorithm: A new Algorithm for the Maximum-Flow Problem, Dorit S. Hochbaum, 2001.